NYCPlanning/ceqr-data-hub/pages/chapters.md

 layout: default
 ---

+# Analytical Chapters

+This page lists data related to the various technical areas of the [CEQR Technical Manual](https://www.nyc.gov/site/oec/environmental-quality-review/technical-manual.page) by Chapter.
+Not all technical areas in the CEQR Technical Manual require the use of public data.
+Data sources with a "download" link can be downloaded directly, while those listing "webpage" will take the user to an external location that hosts data or other information.

+For all datasets available for download, the [Dataset Versions csv file](https://nyc3.digitaloceanspaces.com/ceqr-data-hub/latest/dataset_versions.csv) lists the current version avaiable.

 ## Establishing the Analysis Framework

 | Category                         | Dataset Name                           | Download Link                                                                                      | Source Link                                                                                                         | Use                                                                                                                                                                                                                                                                                                                                                 |